-Intensive recovery efforts have led to the recovery of the Yellowstone population, with bear distribution greatly expanding beyond the initial designated recovery zone.
-Grizzly bears occupy 48 percent more of this habitat now than when they were listed.
-Ongoing population monitoring estimates the population has rebounded to a minimum of 700 bears.
+Intensive recovery efforts have led to the recovery of the GYE population, with grizzly bear distribution greatly expanding beyond the initial designated recovery zone.
+Ongoing population monitoring estimates the population has rebounded to more than 700 bears.
 Grizzly bears keep expanding their range into habitats with increased human presence, and they are more likely to run into conflicts such as interactions with livestock and humans.

 When grizzly bears in the Yellowstone ecosystem were listed as a Threatened Species under the Endangered Species Act in 1975, as few as 136 remained.

 In 2005, the U.S. Fish & Wildlife Service announced that the grizzly bear population in the Greater Yellowstone was recovered and no longer met the ESA’s definition of threatened or endangered.

 In 2007, the U.S. Fish & Wildlife Service declared the Yellowstone grizzly bear population a distinct population segment that was fully recovered and removed it from the Endangered Species List.

 In 2009, a federal judge in Missoula issued an order enjoining and vacating the delisting of the Greater Yellowstone Area grizzly bear population.
 In compliance with this order, the Yellowstone grizzly population was once again listed as a threatened population under the ESA.

 In 2011, an appeals court ruled the grizzly bear should remain on the threatened species list.

 In 2016, the Interagency Grizzly Bear Committee endorsed a Conservation Ctrategy that would serve as a post-delisting management plan for the GYE grizzly bears and their habitat.
 The conservation strategy is available for review on the IGBC website.